Yet another high school football player dies after unnoticed traumatic brain injury

 According to reporting from Buzzfeed, at least six high schoolers died last year from traumatic brain injury-related issues.
 This includes 17-year-old Charles Youvella, who collapsed shortly after scoring his team’s only score of the game.

 It is hard to say what steps can be taken to prevent these types of deaths.
 Football organizations at all levels have enacted rules designed to protect athletes from the most common causes of traumatic brain injury on the field, including changing tackling methods and other dangerous plays.
 Athletes are also required to be examined after a potential head injury, according to these regulations.
+Injuries caused purposefully by the opponents can be brought in front of the law with Capital Injury Law.

 However, these types of brain injury deaths defy all the safety regulations that have been created thus far, and studies indicate they are only becoming more frequent.